Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

 \subsection{Correlation between modality translation and registration}

 Intuitively, the more successful the modality translation is, the more accurate subsequent registration will be.
-Our results to a high extent confirm this: the observed performance of most combinations of methods is consistent with the appearance of the image samples in Fig.~\ref{fig:zurich_resultsample}, Fig.~\ref{fig:balvan_resultsample} and Fig.~\ref{fig:eliceiri_resultsample}.
-To visualise this consistency, we plot, in Fig.~\ref{fig:FID}, the relation between overall success rate $\lambda$, for each of the observed combinations of modality translation and registration, and the average quality of the used modality translation, as quantified by FID, for the three observed datasets.
-In Fig~\ref{fig:zurich_FID} and \ref{fig:balvan_FID} the error-bars show the standard deviations over the three folds of Zurich and Cytological datasets.
+Our results to a high extent confirm this: the observed performance of most combinations of methods is consistent with the appearance of the image samples in Fig.~\ref{fig:zurich_resultsample}, \ref{fig:balvan_resultsample}, \ref{fig:eliceiri_resultsample} and \ref{fig:rire_resultsample}.
+To visualise this consistency, we plot, in Fig.~\ref{fig:FID}, the relation between overall success rate $\lambda$, for each of the observed combinations of modality translation and registration, and the average quality of the used modality translation, as quantified by FID, for the four observed datasets.
+In Fig~\ref{fig:FID}A, \ref{fig:FID}B and \ref{fig:FID}D, the error-bars show the standard deviations over the three folds of Zurich, Cytological and Radiological datasets.

 The results show a clear common trend that lower FID (higher quality of the generated image) generally correlates with higher registration success rate.
-The large error-bars, in particular for \texttt{cyc\_A} in Fig.~\ref{fig:zurich_FID} and \texttt{drit\_B} and \texttt{star\_A} in Fig.~\ref{fig:balvan_FID}, indicate that the corresponding GAN-based methods are highly unstable in modality translation.
+The large error-bars, in particular for \texttt{cyc\_A} in Fig.~\ref{fig:FID}A and \texttt{drit\_B} and \texttt{star\_A} in Fig.~\ref{fig:FID}B, indicate that the corresponding GAN-based methods are highly unstable in modality translation.
+In spite of the relatively large error-bar of \texttt{comir} in Fig.~\ref{fig:FID}D, possibly caused by the artefacts visible in Fig.~\ref{fig:rire_resultsample}, CoMIR still reaches the lowest average FID value and highest registration success rate (among the modality translation based approaches) on the Radiological dataset.
 Also here we observe that the difference in performance between the two directions of modality translation may be rather high.
-Whereas the two modalities in the Cytological dataset visually differ less than those in Zurich and the Histological datasets, our results (summarised in Fig.~\ref{fig:balvan_FID}) clearly show that all the four observed I2I translation methods have much more success in generating Modality A, than Modality B. This difference further propagates to registration, which is evidently more successful if based on generated Modality A, for both SIFT and $\alpha$-AMD.
+Whereas the two modalities in the Cytological dataset visually differ less than those in Zurich and the Histological datasets, our results (summarised in Fig.~\ref{fig:FID}B) clearly show that all the four observed I2I translation methods have much more success in generating Modality A, than Modality B. This difference further propagates to registration, which is evidently more successful if based on generated Modality A, for both SIFT and $\alpha$-AMD.